Ismailmooyoussef/bash_flow_control/README.md

 Once complete, ensure it runs and successfully backs up the required files.
 Use the sleep command to verify that a Ctrl+C is trapped correctly.

-If you get stuck, feel free to check out the solution video or the detailed instructions under each objective.
-Good luck!